📉 Impermanent Loss (IL) - Temporary Unless You Exit

 - This is a simplified calculation.
 Actual IL depends on many factors including fee accumulation, exact range positioning, and token amounts.

-- In-range positions earn fees that can offset IL, but this calculator doesn't include fee income.
+- In-range positions earn fees that can offset the HODL gap, but this calculator doesn't include fee income.

 - Out-of-range positions stop earning fees entirely until price returns to your range.